gilbertfontana/gilbertfontana/README.md

 # Hi there 👋
-I'm a economist and a data vizualisation enthusiast.
+I'm an economist and a data vizualisation enthusiast.
 I create my vizualisations using #Rstats and #ggplot2.